JannekGundlach/PROVER-M/README.md

 ### Output
 ---
 **Output settings**
-- Output time step interval ; Sets the desired interval for the output variables for stripped and settled sediments.
+- Output time step interval (sets the desired interval for the output variables for stripped and settled sediments)
 - Time step for plotting
 	* 'Yes': Uses the output time step interval for updating the live feed of the cloud propagation through the water column within the GUI.
 	* 'No': Updates the live feed of the cloud propagation through the water column within the GUI using a preset interval of 25 time steps.